Skip to main contentIBM Quantum Documentation

 Session maximum execution time

-When a session is started, it is assigned a maximum time to live (TTL) value.
+When a session is started, it is assigned a maximum TTL value that determines how long a session can run.
 After this TTL is reached, the session is terminated, any jobs that are already running continue running, and any queued jobs that remain in the session are put into a failed state.
-For instructions to set the session maximum time, see Specify the session length.

-Sessions also have an interactive time to live (ITTL) value between jobs that cannot be configured.
+There is also an interactive TTL value that cannot be configured.
 If no session jobs are queued within that window, the session is temporarily deactivated.

 Other limitations